Exlumberjack/twitter-issues-public/README.md

 - [ ] make a Makefile to automate analysis.
 - [ ] elaborate examples to make a full vignette
 - [ ] put Robert's functions (and a small data set) into a R package.
+- [ ] add to this repo Fred's vignette on how to query twitter from R.

+## Completed To-do's